-We are currently a party to various legal proceedings, including those described in Part II, Item 1 "Legal Proceedings" in this Report on Form 10-Q. Much of our recent increase in litigation relates to an allegedly defective epoxy compound, formerly used in some of our products, which is alleged to be responsible for certain semiconductor chip failures.
+We are currently a party to various legal proceedings, including those described in Part II, Item 1 "Legal Proceedings" in this Report on Form 10-Q/ A. Much of our recent increase in litigation relates to an allegedly defective epoxy compound, formerly used in some of our products, which is alleged to be responsible for certain semiconductor chip failures.
 We have recently settled the last outstanding mold compound litigation, however if other customers were to make similar claims, there exists the possibility of a material adverse impact on our operating results in the period in which the ruling occurs.
 We also recently have been named as a party in a purported securities class action suit entitled Nathan Weiss et al. v.
 Amkor Technology, Inc. et al. (and several similar cases), and in purported shareholder derivative lawsuits entitled Scimeca v.
 Kim, et al. and Kahn v.
 Kim, et al., as described in greater detail in the Part I, Item 2 under the caption "Litigation - Other Litigation" above.
 While we currently believe that the ultimate outcome of these proceedings, individually and in the aggregate, will not have a material adverse effect on our financial position, results of operations or cash flows, litigation and other legal proceedings are subject to inherent uncertainties.
-If an unfavorable ruling or outcome could also have a negative impact on the trading price of our securities.
-The estimate of the potential impact from the legal proceedings referred to in this Form 10-Q on our financial condition, results of operations or cash flows, could change in the future.
+If an unfavorable ruling or outcome were to occur, there exists the possibility of a material adverse impact on our results of operations, financial condition or cash flows.
+An unfavorable ruling or outcome could also have a negative impact on the trading price of our securities.
+The estimate of the potential impact from the legal proceedings referred to in this Form 10-Q/ A on our financial condition, results of operations or cash flows could change in the future.